Nederlandse Publieke Omroep (organisation): Representation in international organisations

-NPO is an active member of the European Broadcasting Union.
+NPO is an active member of the European Broadcasting Union, and co-organised the Eurovision Song Contest 2021 with member broadcasters AVROTROS and NOS.

 Awards

 In 2013, NPO became the winner of the Prix Europa award for the Best TV Fiction Script by a Newcomer (for the screenplay of the film The Deflowering of Eva Van End, written by Anne Barnhoorn in collaboration with NPO).